dil-dabalogh/planforge/README.md

    - API Token: Generate from [Atlassian Account Settings](https://id.atlassian.com/manage-profile/security/api-tokens)
 4. **Test Connection**: Click "Test Connection" to verify settings
 5. **Save Settings**: Click "Save Settings" to store configuration

+**Security Note**: All JIRA API calls are proxied through a local server (localhost:3001) - no data is sent to external services.

 ### Linking PlanForge Elements to JIRA
 1. **Select Element**: Click any Initiative, Epic, or Story in the hierarchy